How I Work

 My path into this work has been wide and layered.
 I began in the contemporary art world — directing galleries, producing fairs, and curating exhibitions — where I learned how small shifts in placement, proportion, and context can completely change how something is experienced.
 Later, I studied graphic design at Parsons, learning how clarity, hierarchy, and restraint shape understanding and emotional response.

 In Montana, my focus moved into living systems.
-I studied permaculture design and landscape design, transforming the lot next to my home into a pollinator garden and learning firsthand how patient observation, timing, and subtle intervention create resilience and beauty.
+I studied permaculture and landscape design, transforming the lot next to my home into a pollinator garden and learning firsthand how patient observation, timing, and subtle intervention create resilience and beauty.
 I’ve since worked with clients on homes, gardens, and personal systems that support daily life rather than complicate it.

-Alongside this, travel — especially to Japan — has deepened my sense of rhythm, seasonality, and respect for what already exists.
+Alongside this, travel — especially to Japan — has deepened my sense of rhythm and respect for what already exists.
 My husband spent his childhood summers there, and we were married in Kyoto in 2007.
 Over time I’ve developed a deep appreciation for cultures and places that value restraint, craft, and quiet coherence — and I bring that sensibility into everything I do.